jboss-mobile/unified-push-helloworld/android/README.md

 ### Registration

-After login the app will call the RegisterActivity.
-The Activity lifecycle onCreate will call the method register and that will try register the app to receive remote notifications.
+After logging in the app will call the `RegisterActivity`.
+The Activity lifecycle `onCreate` will call the method `register` and that will try register the app to receive remote notifications.

 ```java
 PushConfig config = new PushConfig(new URI(UNIFIED_PUSH_URL), GCM_SENDER_ID);